KSAMissionCtrl/OpsTracker/README.md

 ### Known Issues

-- **Operations Tracker is currently in active development, so visiting the page may cause browser errors, failures to load, etc. However after it has been worked on it is usually left in a workable state**
+- **Operations Tracker is currently in active development, so visiting the page may cause browser errors, failures to load, etc. However after it has been worked on it is usually left in a usable state**
 - Leaflet map can be finicky in a number of ways - most notably it doesn't mousewheel zoom centered on the cursor and can sometimes load showing off the edge of the map
+- The downsized default map view for vessel pages does not interpret coordinates properly, so the info control is disabled as well as some features, but everything works fine if you size up the map view
+- In rare instances the menu will fail to load properly on initial page load.
+A full refresh (Ctrl+F5) seems to fix it every time

 ### Future Fixes/Changes/Additions